 Why self-care, squad care and social justice have to be a part of your rest strategy.

 Audre Lorde's 1981 essay "The Uses of Anger: Women Responding to Racism" is a powerful example of how workplace trauma and exploitation affect historically marginalized folks, specifically Black women.
 Lorde writes about the anger that Black women feel as a response to the intersection of racism and sexism in their lives, including in their workplaces.
 She describes how Black women are often expected to carry the burden of emotional labor in their workplaces, which can lead to burnout and exploitation.
+Our parent organization The Race and Gender Equity (RAGE) Project was born out of this anger.
+As Lorde writes:

 image of assorted plants inside an office

-Squad care is another important element of restful leadership.
+Squad care is another important element of Restful Leadership.
 It recognizes that individuals are not just independent agents, but are connected to others in their communities and networks.
 In particular, squad care draws on the history of community care in black feminist thought, which emphasizes the importance of collective action and support.

 Finally, social justice is a key component of restful leadership.
 This recognizes that leadership is not just about individual success, but about creating a better world for everyone.
 Social justice includes working towards liberation and equity and advocating for the rights of historically marginalized communities.

 Restful leadership has the potential to be a powerful tool for promoting well-being and creating more equitable workplaces.
 However, it's important to recognize that not all rest practices are created equal.
 In particular, if restful leadership is not centered on the experiences and needs of those who have been historically marginalized, then it risks perpetuating existing inequities.
+Think equity over equality here.

 While restful leadership can be a powerful tool for promoting well-being and creating more equitable workplaces, it's important to ensure that it centers the experiences and needs of those who have been historically marginalized, excluded, and exploited.
 By incorporating an intersectional approach and recognizing the unique challenges and stressors faced by different groups, Restful Leadership can become a tool for promoting greater equity and justice in the workplace.